UltraOS/uACPI/README.md

 }
 ```

-There's even more examples, but this should be enough to demonstrate the fundumental differences in designs.
+There's even more examples, but this should be enough to demonstrate the fundamental differences in designs.

 ## Integrating into a kernel